John Maclean (film director)

-John Maclean is a Scottish film director, screenwriter and musician.
-He is best known for writing and directing the 2015 film Slow West.
+John Maclean is a Scottish film director, screenwriter, artist and musician.
+He is best known for writing and directing the films Slow West (2015) and Tornado (2025) and for his work with Scottish musical group the Beta Band.

-Career
+Early life and career

-Maclean obtained his bachelor's degree (BA) in drawing and painting from Edinburgh College of Art, and his master's degree (MA) from The Royal College of Art in London.
-After college, he delivered cars by driving them to their new owners around America; seeing so much of the country later inspired his interest to make a Western.
+Maclean was born in 1972 in Perth, Scotland and was brought up in Tayport, near Dundee.
+He obtained his bachelor's degree (BA) in drawing and painting from Edinburgh College of Art, and his master's degree (MA) from the Royal College of Art in London.
+After college, he delivered cars by driving them to their new owners around the United States; seeing so much of the country later inspired his interest to make a Western.

-Maclean was a founding member of the Scottish indie-rock groups The Beta Band from 1997 to 2004 and The Aliens from 2005 to 2008.
-He also directed music videos for these bands, as well as the video for Hand of Man, Django Django's 2013 single.
-David Maclean, John's brother, is Django Django's drummer and producer.
-Those videos came to the attention of Michael Fassbender, who agreed to be involved in a 2009 short film Man on a Motorcycle, and later in Slow West.
+Maclean is a founding member of the Scottish indie-rock groups the Beta Band and the Aliens.
+He has directed music videos for both, as well as for Django Django and KT Tunstall.
+The Beta Band's videos came to the attention of actor Michael Fassbender, who agreed to a part in Maclean's 2009 short film Man on a Motorcycle; Fassbender would later appear in Maclean's debut feature film, Slow West (2015).
 The Guardian described the partnership between Maclean and Fassbender as "not quite up there with Scorsese/De Niro yet, but a good start".

 Maclean is the son of Scottish artists Marian Leven and Will Maclean.
+His brother, David Maclean, is the drummer of art rock band Django Django.